 HAC rates are based on the actual number of HACs that are reported for a hospital at a given time period for every 1,000 Medicare FFS discharges.
 They are rare events and do not represent estimates of a hospital’s performance at any other time period.
 For this reason, no tests of statistical significance are performed, and no statistical comparisons are made to national benchmarks.

 Comparing individual hospital rates to benchmarks

 CMS reports the U.S. national rate of HACs per 1,000 Medicare FFS discharges.
 However, no statistical comparisons are made between individual hospitals and the U.S. national rate.

-For more detail on HAC measures please refer to QualityNet - Hospital-Acquired Conditions (HACs).- Opens in a new window
+For more detail on HAC measures please refer to QualityNet - Hospital-Acquired Conditions (HACs).- Opens in a new windowGlobe icon - Opens in a new window

 For questions or comments about the CMS calculation or reporting of the HAC measures based on Medicare claims for the Hospital Inpatient Quality Reporting (IQR) program, please e-mail Mathematica Policy Research (CMS’ contractor) at HACmeasures@mathematica-mpr.com.